2011–12 Jack&Jones Ligaen

-The 2011–12 Danish Handball League season, officially known as Jack & Jones Ligaen for sponsorship reasons was the 76th edition of the Danish Handball League.
+The 2011–12 Danish Handball League season, officially known as Jack & Jones Ligaen for sponsorship reasons, was the 76th edition of the Danish Handball League.

 AG København won the title, when they beat Bjerringbro-Silkeborg in the final.
 Lemvig-Thyborøn Håndbold were relegated when they finished last in the regular season.
 Skive fH were relegated, when they lost the relegation play off match to TMS Ringsted.

 After the season had concluded AG København went bankrupt, and they did therefore not compete in the following season.
-Skive fH were offered AG's place in the league, which they accepted, and they could therefore play in the 2012-13 Håndboldliga.
+Skive fH were offered AG's place in the league, which they accepted, and they could therefore play in the 2012-13 Håndboldligaen.